dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

         # Default value: "" <empty>
         - name: "X_CSI_VSPHERE_PORTGROUP"
           value: ""
-        # X_CSI_VSPHERE_HOSTGROUP: An existing host(initiator group) that driver will use for vSphere
+        # X_CSI_VSPHERE_HOSTNAME: An existing host(initiator group)/ host group(cascaded intiator group) that driver will use for vSphere
-        # this hostGroup should contain initiators from all the ESXs/ESXi host where the cluster is deployed
+        # this host/host group should contain initiators from all the ESXs/ESXi host where the cluster is deployed
-        # recommended format: csi-x-VC-HG, x can be anything of user choice
+        # recommended format: csi-x-VC-HN, x can be anything of user choice
-        # Allowed value: valid existing host on the array
+        # Allowed value: valid existing host(initiator group)/ host group(cascaded intiator group) on the array
         # Default value: "" <empty>
-        - name: "X_CSI_VSPHERE_HOSTGROUP"
+        - name: "X_CSI_VSPHERE_HOSTNAME"
           value: ""
 ```
 Edit the section in the driver manifest having the sample for the following `Secret` with required values.